Communication in aquatic animals: Multimodal communication

 A multimodal signal is one that incorporates various sensory modalities.
 For example, the male Hylopes japi frog's mating display incorporates both visual signals (foot shaking, throat display, toe flagging) and acoustic signals (peep and squeals) simultaneously.
-The use of multimodal signalling is not only observed in aquatic animals but also in other terrestrial animals.
-Multimodal signalling is thought to increase the effectiveness of the signal under noisy or variable environments and offer the ability to signal multiple quality at once.
-From the basis of the game theory, constraints on cost functions, possible errors across modalities and instances of multiple qualities, signallers and audiences all provide biological benefits that favour multimodal signalling.
+The use of multimodal signaling is not only observed in aquatic animals but also in other terrestrial animals.
+Multimodal signaling is thought to increase the effectiveness of the signal under noisy or variable environments and offer the ability to signal multiple quality at once.
+From the basis of the game theory, constraints on cost functions, possible errors across modalities and instances of multiple qualities, signalers and audiences all provide biological benefits that favor multimodal signaling.

 Interspecific communication

 Interspecific communication is communication between members of different species.

 The fire-bellied toad has a brightly coloured belly.

 Prey and predator interaction

 Preys often exhibit pursuit-deterrent signals to convince the predator to not pursue and/or eat them.
 A pursuit-deterrent signal can indicate toxicity.
-For example, when the fire-bellied toad is attacked, it will adopt a defensive pose and exhibit its bright-coloured belly to the predator.
+For example, when the fire-bellied toad is attacked, it will adopt a defensive pose and exhibit its bright-colored belly to the predator.
 The bright colour signals to the predator that the toad is toxic and therefore deter the predator from striking.

 Prey may also reliably signal to a predator that they are difficult to catch or subdue, and that causes the predator to desist from attacking or switch their attack to another prey individual.
 For example, guppies might exhibit a visual signal of approaching and inspecting possible predator which communicates to the predator that the guppies are aware and will be harder to catch.
-It has been shown that cichlid (the guppies' predator) are less likely to attack the guppies which exhibit inspecting behaviours.
+It has been shown that cichlid (the guppies' predator) are less likely to attack the guppies which exhibit inspecting behaviors.

 Predators do not often communicate with their preys, but if they do most of the signals they produced are dishonest.